-Richard W. Carpenter is a director of the Wells REIT and Wells REIT II.
+Richard W. Carpenter is a director of Wells REIT and Wells REIT II and a trustee of the Wells Family of Real Estate Funds.
 He served as General Vice President of Real Estate Finance of The Citizens and Southern National Bank from 1975 to 1979, during which time his duties included the establishment and supervision of the United Kingdom Pension Fund, U.K.-American Properties, Inc. which was established primarily for investment in commercial real estate within the United States.
 Mr. Carpenter is currently a managing partner of Carpenter Properties, L.P., a real estate limited partnership, and a Director and Chairman of the Audit Committee of MidCountry Financial Corp.

 Mr. Carpenter retired in 2001 as President and director of Commonwealth Oil Refining Company, Inc. and Realmark Holdings.
-He also previously served as Vice Chairman of the board of directors of both First Liberty Financial Corp. and Liberty Savings Bank, F.S.B. and Chairman of the Audit Committee of First Liberty Financial Corp.
-He has been a member of The National Association of Real

-Estate Investment Trusts and formerly served as President and Chairman of the Board of Southmark Properties, an Atlanta-based REIT which invested in commercial properties.
+He also served as Vice Chairman of the board of directors of both First Liberty Financial Corp. and Liberty Savings Bank, F.S.B. and Chairman of the Audit Committee of First Liberty Financial Corp.
+He has been a member of The National Association of Real Estate Investment Trusts and formerly served as President and Chairman of the Board of Southmark Properties, an Atlanta-based REIT which invested in commercial properties.
 Mr. Carpenter is a past Chairman of the American Bankers Association Housing and Real Estate Finance Division Executive Committee.
 Mr. Carpenter holds a Bachelor of Science degree from Florida State University, where he was named the outstanding alumnus of the School of Business in 1973.

-Bud Carter is a director of the Wells REIT and Wells REIT II.
-He also currently serves as Senior Vice President for The Executive Committee, an international organization established to aid presidents and CEOs to share ideas on ways to improve the management and profitability of their respective companies.
-The Executive Committee operates in numerous large cities throughout the United States, Canada, Australia, France, Italy, Malaysia, Brazil, the United Kingdom and Japan.
-The Executive Committee has more than 7,000 presidents and CEOs who are members.
-In addition, Mr. Carter was the first Chairman of the organization recruited in Atlanta and still serves as Chairman of the first two groups formed in Atlanta, each comprised of 16 noncompeting CEOs and presidents.
+Bud Carter is a director of Wells REIT and Wells REIT II and a trustee of the Wells Family of Real Estate Funds.
+He currently serves as a chairman for TEC International, an organization designed to aid corporate executives in the sharing of ideas on ways to improve the management and profitability of their respective companies.
+As a chairman, Mr. Carter facilitates monthly meetings for groups of executives and meets individually with each member of the group on a monthly basis.
+TEC International has more than 10,000 presidents and CEOs who are members.
+In addition, Mr. Carter was the first Chairman of the organization recruited in Atlanta and currently serves as chairman of three groups, each comprised of approximately 15 noncompeting CEOs and presidents.
+See "Certain Relationships and Related Transactions" below.

 Mr. Carter serves on the board of directors of Creative Storage Systems, Inc., DiversiTech Corporation and Wavebase9.
 He is a graduate of the University of Missouri where he earned degrees in journalism and social psychology.
 Mr. Carter was an award-winning broadcast news director and anchorman for several radio and television stations in the Midwest for over 20 years.
 From 1975 to 1980, Mr. Carter served as General Manager of WTAZ-FM, a radio station in Peoria, Illinois and served as editor and publisher of The Peoria Press, a weekly business and political journal in Peoria, Illinois.
 From 1981 until 1989, Mr. Carter was also an owner and General Manager of Transitions, Inc., a corporate outplacement company in Atlanta, Georgia.